1916 Tour Dublin

 Have you ever wondered what Medieval Dublin might have looked and felt like?

-On her walking tours, Ruth delves into the nitty-gritty of the period, when children worked around the clock, when the living quarters were confined to one room and when life spans were a lot shorter than they are today.
+On her walking tours, Kelly delves into the nitty-gritty of the period, when children worked around the clock, when the living quarters were confined to one room and when life spans were a lot shorter than they are today.